xxalenchenxx/EDA_Resource-Constrained-Scheduling/ReadMe.md

 <Conclusion>
 No matter path is critical path or not, if we have different type of node in circuit, they will effected by each other.The best solution is hard to find by ILP, because I tried dataset aoi_big1.blif,but it spends too much time by ILP compared to Heuristic Scheduling.
 If our problem is not too complicated, we can consider ILP solution.
-If our problem is too complicated and getting nit bad solution in limited time, we can consider Heuristic solution.
+If our problem is too complicated and getting not bad solution in limited time, we can consider Heuristic solution.

 Student ID: M11202158